 Non-Insulin Diabetes Injectables

-All GLP-1 drugs, including Victoza, have a boxed warning noting that in animal studies, this type of drug has been linked to thyroid cancer in some rats and mice, but experts don't know whether it has the same effect in people.
+All GLP-1 drugs, including liraglutide, have a boxed warning noting that in animal studies, this type of drug has been linked to thyroid cancer in some rats and mice.
+Experts don't know whether it has the same effect in people.

 Side effects: Nausea is the most common side effect.
-Other side effects include decreased appetite, vomiting, stomach pain, tiredness, dizziness, or indigestion.
-Starting this drug at a low dose and increasing it slowly can help combat the nausea.
-Symlin can also cause low blood sugar (hypoglycemia) if you don't adjust the amount of insulin you're taking.
+Starting this drug at a low dose and increasing it slowly can help fight this side effect.
+Others include less appetite, vomiting, stomach pain, tiredness, dizziness, or indigestion.The drug can also cause low blood sugar if you don't adjust the amount of insulin you're taking.